Climate Summary for Florida - January 2011

 The Florida State University

-A graphical depiction of the monthly rainfall departure from normal (inches) for January is given in the figure below (courtesy of NOAA, NWS).
-Amounts of more than eight inches above normal are evident in the northwest.
+Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for January is given in the figure below (courtesy of NOAA, NWS).